69.7 F

 The bill, sponsored by Delegate Joshua Rice (D), aimed to reduce the certification of election results to a mere “ministerial duty” of local electoral board members, imposing a $1,000 fine and potential removal for those who refuse to certify without proving that they have legal cause.
 Republicans argue that the would block the necessary scrutiny of election results, instead requiring board members to merely rubber-stamp results instead of safeguarding proper and lawful conduct of .

-Introduced in the 2025 General Assembly session, HB2277 emerged in response to an incident in Waynesboro, where two electoral board members filed a in 2024, expressing reluctance to certify results unless ballots were hand-counted.
+Introduced in the 2025 General Assembly session, HB2277 emerged in response to an incident in Waynesboro, where two Republican electoral board members filed a in 2024, expressing reluctance to certify results unless ballots were hand-counted.
 A judge ordered them to fulfill their duties, prompting Rice’s bill to codify certification as a non-discretionary task.

 Republicans were appalled that HB2277 was sent to Youngkin’s desk for his signature, pointing out that certification of elections is a primary responsibility entrusted to electoral board members.
 The bill passed the House on a party-line vote of 51-47.